bet4a/d3wiki/Faq.md

     </body>
     </html>

-After you have this working download the library [here](https://github.com/mbostock/d3/archives/master).
+After you have this working download the library [here](https://github.com/mbostock/d3/archives/master) and setup your testing structure.